mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-view/index.md

 techPreview: true
 ---

-<p class="message--note"><strong>NOTE: </strong>Insights are refreshed on a 72-hour basis.</p>
+<p class="message--note"><strong>NOTE: </strong>Insights are refreshed on a 72-hour basis.
+Older insights drop off the table, but, if an insight persists, a new insight item populates on the board when it refreshes.</p>

 After the [Insights Engine is enabled](../insights-setup/), select one of your workspaces to view your insight items.
 From a Workspace Dashboard, the Insights summary table displays the most recent insight items, below the workspace summary cards.
-You can toggle the view between Critical, Warning, Notices, and View All for a summary of insight items.
+You can view Critical, Warning, Notices, and View All for a summary of insight items.

 Select Insights from the sidebar menu for the DKP Insights Dashboard, where you can filter the insight items several different ways: